matehat/brewer.js/readme.md

     $ npm install -g brewer

 Always update the tests (located in `tests/`) to reflect your changes and make sure they pass before submitting your changes.
+You will need [coffee-script](https://github.com/jashkenas/coffee-script) to be installed globally to run the tests.
 You can run the tests as follow :

     $ cake test